True Love Waits (song)

-"True Love Waits" is a song by the English rock band Radiohead.
-Radiohead worked on it for over two decades before releasing it on their ninth album, A Moon Shaped Pool (2016).

-Radiohead first performed "True Love Waits" in 1995, with the singer, Thom Yorke, on acoustic guitar accompanied by synthesiser.
+"True Love Waits" is a song by the English rock band Radiohead, released on their ninth album, A Moon Shaped Pool (2016).
+Radiohead first performed it in 1995, with the singer, Thom Yorke, on acoustic guitar.
 Yorke performed it solo on guitar or Rhodes piano several times in the following years, and it became one of Radiohead's best-known unreleased songs.
 A performance was released on I Might Be Wrong: Live Recordings (2001).

-Radiohead and their producer Nigel Godrich attempted to record "True Love Waits" several times, experimenting with different styles, but could not settle on an arrangement.
+Radiohead and their producer, Nigel Godrich, attempted to record "True Love Waits" several times, experimenting with different styles, but could not settle on an arrangement.
 Some of these versions were released on the compilations MiniDiscs [Hacked] (2019) and Kid A Mnesia (2021).
+One version became the foundation of another track, "Pulk/Pull Revolving Doors", on the 2001 album Amnesiac.

 In 2016, Radiohead released "True Love Waits" as the closing track on A Moon Shaped Pool, rearranged as a minimal piano ballad.
-It received positive reviews, and Pitchfork named it among the greatest songs of the decade.
+It received positive reviews, with critics naming it among the greatest Radiohead songs, and Pitchfork named it among the greatest songs of the decade.
 Several critics felt the long wait made the studio version more powerful.
 Though it was not released as a single, "True Love Waits" entered the French SNEP and US Billboard Hot Rock Songs singles charts.

 History

-1995—1996: First performances
+1995–1996: First performances

 Radiohead first performed "True Love Waits" in December 1995 in Brussels while touring for their second album, The Bends.
-The songwriter, Thom Yorke, performed it on acoustic guitar accompanied by an "airy" keyboard melody.
-Over the years, the song became a fan favourite and one of Radiohead's best-known unreleased songs.
+The songwriter, Thom Yorke, performed it on acoustic guitar accompanied by an "airy" keyboard melody played by Jonny Greenwood.
+Over the years, "True Love Waits" became a fan favourite and one of Radiohead's best-known unreleased songs, and bootlegs were widely shared.

-1996—1997: OK Computer
+1996–1997: OK Computer

+Yorke felt Radiohead had already recorded too many songs based on voice and acoustic guitar, and that recording "True Love Waits" this way would be "too easy".
+Their producer, Nigel Godrich, said: "To Thom's credit, he needs to feel a song has validation, that it has a reason to exist as a recording."
+Godrich said they were not interested in recording a version that sounded like John Mayer.

 Radiohead worked on "True Love Waits" for their third album, OK Computer (1997), but discarded it.
 Keyboard loops recorded for "True Love Waits" in this period were released on the 2017 reissue OKNOTOK 1997 2017.
-Other versions recorded in this period were leaked in the 2019 compilation MiniDiscs [Hacked], including a version featuring "spacey" synthesisers and a wah-wah effect.
+Other work-in-progress versions were leaked in the 2019 compilation MiniDiscs [Hacked], including a version featuring "spacey" synthesisers and a wah-wah effect.
+NME described one version as "very 90s", with a strong bassline and progressive rock-style organ.